+- Physical signs of harm that are repeated or appear non-accidental

+- Expressing feelings of failure, uselessness or loss of hope

+- Changes in eating / sleeping habits

 - Changes in clothing e.g. long sleeves in warm weather

+- Increased isolation from friends or family, becoming socially withdrawn

 - Secretive behaviour

+- Changes in activity and mood

 - Skipping PE or getting changed secretively

+- Lowering of academic achievement

-- Lateness to, or absence from, school
+- Lateness to, or absence from, School

+- Talking or joking about self-harm or suicide

 - Repeated physical pain or nausea with no evident cause

+- Abusing drugs or alcohol

 - An increase in lateness or absenteeism

-10. Targeted Support
+9. Targeted Support

 The King's (The Cathedral) School recognises that some children and young people are at greater risk of experiencing poorer mental health.
 For example, those who are in care, young carers, those who have had previous access to CAMHS, those living with parents/carers with a mental illness and those living in households experiencing domestic violence.
-As a School we will work closely with the school nurse in supporting the emotional and mental health needs of our pupils.
+As a School we will work closely with the School Nurse in supporting the emotional and mental health needs of our pupils.
 As a School we will ensure timely and effective identification of pupils who would benefit from targeted support

-11. Confidentiality
+10. Confidentiality

-If a member of staff feels it is necessary to pass on concerns about a pupil to either someone within or outside of the school, then this will be first discussed with the pupil.
+If a member of staff feels it is necessary to pass on concerns about a pupil to either someone within or outside of the School, then this will be first discussed with the pupil.
 We will tell them: